Red One (film): Box office

-Red One grossed $97 million in the United States and Canada, and $88.9 million in other territories, for a worldwide total of $185.9 million.
+Red One grossed $97 million in the United States and Canada, and $89 million in other territories, for a worldwide total of $186 million.

 In the United States and Canada, Red One was projected to gross $30–35 million from 4,032 theaters, with some independent sources predicting a debut as low as $25 million or as high as $40 million.
-The film made $10.9 million on its first day, including $3.7 million from Sunday and Thursday night previews.
+The film made $10.9 million on its first day, including $3.7 million from Sunday- and Thursday-night previews.
 It went on to debut to $32.1 million, topping the box office.
-Following the film's weak previews performance, Variety concluded that, "With a massive budget of $250 million, plus marketing costs, it'll take a Christmas miracle for Red One to become a profitable hit at the box office."
-In its second box office weekend, the film dropped 59% to $13.3 million, finishing in third behind newcomers Wicked and Gladiator II.
-In its third weekend the film made $12.9 million (and a total of $18.7 million over the five day Thanksgiving frame), dropping just 2.5% from the previous weekend and finishing in fourth behind Gladiator II, Wicked and Moana 2.
+Following the film's weak previews performance, Variety concluded, "With a massive budget of $250 million, plus marketing costs, it'll take a Christmas miracle for Red One to become a profitable hit at the box office."
+In its second box-office weekend, the film dropped 59% to $13.3 million, finishing in third behind newcomers Wicked and Gladiator II.
+In its third weekend, the film made $12.9 million (and a total of $18.7 million over the five-day Thanksgiving frame), dropping just 2.5% from the previous weekend and finishing in fourth behind Gladiator II, Wicked, and Moana 2.

 Viewership

 During its first four days (December 12–15) on Prime Video, Red One received 50 million views worldwide, surpassing Road House (which pulled in 50 million views after two weekends) as the most viewed Amazon MGM Studios film debut on Prime Video.
 According to Nielsen charts, Red One was viewed for 2.1 billion minutes in the United States during the week of December 9–15, ahead of the 1.69 billion minutes that Netflix's own Christmas action film Carry-On received in the same timeframe.
-In Nielsen's most-streamed films of 2024 list, Red One ranked at number 10 with 5.57 billion viewing minutes, making it the only non-animated film and the only 2024 release to make the list.
+In Nielsen's most-streamed films of 2024 list, Red One ranked at number 10 with 5.57 billion viewing minutes, making it the only nonanimated film and the only 2024 release to make the list.